We’re changing our Plusnet Mobile prices and terms

 Changes to your terms and conditions

-We'll always let you know before we increase our prices each June.
+We'll always let you know before we increase our prices.

-The changes to your terms and conditions will be from 21st July and they can be found here
+The changes to your terms and conditions will be from 30th June 2021 and they can be found here.

 Can I make changes to my plan?

 If you'd like to make any changes to your plan, you can log in to My Account and hit the Upgrade Button to see what exclusive offers are available.

 Can I cancel my contract because of these changes?

 We’d hate to see you go and we’re always here to help if you want to contact us about any of the changes.

 If you did decide to leave due to the changes, depending on the type of contract you have, the following would apply:

 If you currently have 12 month SIM only mobile plan and you’re still in your minimum term contract